 Shylock gives us a brief look into Antonio's diverse financial portfolio: he's got a ship bound to Tripoli and another to the Indies.
 In the marketplace, Shylock has heard of even more ships backed by Antonio: a third for Mexico, a fourth for England, and several others.

 Though all this sailing about seems rather risky, Shylock says he'll lend the money, but would like to speak to Antonio first.
 Willing to comply, Bassanio invites him to dinner with himself and Antonio.
-But Shylock isn't having any of it, as it will likely be a Christian dinner with pork, which is a big no-no for Jews.
+But Shylock isn't having any of it, as it will likely be a Christian dinner with pork, which isn't kosher.

 Now back to the play.